Akram-B/test_training_2022/README.md

 TODO:
 1. Get a valid pet ID using Find Pets by status and use it in Find pet by ID, add a test on 200 status
 2. Using a really big ID add a negative test on Find pet by ID and test 404 status
-3. Using Add a new pet create a well known Pet and test Find pet by ID with this ID and using the doc add a test checking the 'name' attribute
+3. Using Add a new pet create a well known Pet and test Find pet by ID with this ID and add a test checking the 'name' attribute
 4. Create a test suite with
    - a test creating one Pet setting the ID as global variable and testing 200
    - a test getting the Pet using the ID of the previous one and testing the name